 Esther Pollard - The Jerusalem Post - Feb.
 22, 2009

 My husband, Jonathan Pollard, was an ideologue, not a mercenary.
 He did not spy for money, as Larry Derfner claims. ("Jewish paranoia and Jonathan Pollard," February 19).
 In 1987, after nine months of government polygraphing, the sentencing judge recognized Jonathan's motive as ideological and did not impose a fine.

 Jonathan was officially recognized as an Israeli agent in 1998, ending years of Israeli government lies and evasions.
-Now in his 24th year of captivity, Jonathan is a convenient target for elements within the American administration who have no use for the US-Israel special relationship.
+Now in his Jonathan is a convenient target for elements within the American administration who have no use for the US-Israel special relationship.